Indigenous Summer Play Readings 2025

 Written by Frank Henry Kaash Katasse

-Directed by Isabelle James-Walker
+Directed by Isabelle Katoogoo James-Walker

 On a family vacation to their cabin nestled in the beautiful wilderness of Alaska, Tlingit twins Kaash and Shaa find themselves on the adventure of a lifetime!
 Suddenly separated from their family and from each other, they have to figure out how to reunite and above all, how to save the valley that they love so dearly.
 Join these clever kids on their journey as they face ferocious Wolves, rap battle the fast-talking Raven, reason with the dramatic Bear, and search for the elusive Spirit of the Valley.
 This show is fun for the whole family and asks the important question, “What can you do to protect the magnificent land and nature that surrounds you?”